Skip to Content

 • /chat can now start direct messages, private groups, hub channels, and event channels from one creator.

-• Use Hub -> Admin -> Chat when you want to manage the durable hub roster: create channels, rename them, and decide whether they are for all hub members, invite-only groups, or an intentionally open space.
+• Use Hub -> Chat when you want to manage the durable hub roster: create channels, rename them, and decide whether they are for all hub members, invite-only groups, or an intentionally open space.

 • Put temporary event coordination in Event -> Admin -> Chat instead of filling the hub with one-off event channels.